bryancostanich/OpenRC/README.md

 ## File Organization
 I've taken a whack at organizing the files, but please let me know if you want to be added to the repo and organize even more/better.

+### Old Files
+I've kept the early revision files of various parts in here for posterity, but in the future, we can much more easily rely on Git's versioning history.

 ## Sourcing